voicegain/platform/ANNOUNCE-TR.md

 * Upload audio data directly to storage without sending data through data API service
 * Improved tables with lists of Shared transcripts (User and Admin view)

+New:
-New f* BE-1189	TA: Add option for Admins to see what others have shared
+* BE-1189	TA: Add option for Admins to see what others have shared
 * BE-1271	TA: Support a workflow for the Admin to delete a user account and take over the user's project
 * BE-1536	TA: Improved Splash page after login which shows the different stages
 * BE-1646	TA: If there are no devices we show 2 options: download and phone app setup